 Clear incentives to stimulate the use of generic and biosimilar medicines Although many European governments have already made efforts to stimulate the use of generic and biosimilar medicines, it is clear that there are still opportunities to do more.
-Increasing the use of generic and biosimilar medicines will not only provide additional savings, it is also the only way to ensure long-term sustainable generic and biosimilar medicines industries, necessary for continued benefits of competition in the pharmaceutical market. - Educating and informing healthcare professionals and patients about the quality, safety and efficacy of generic medicines and biosimilar medicines - Supporting prescribing of generic and biosimilar medicines by introducing clinical guidelines and/or electronic prescribing systems that are properly enforced and positively incentivised - Supporting prescribing of biosimilar medicines by implementing gainsharing agreements, i.e. where the gains of the use of biosimilar medicines are shared among stakeholders - Reducing timelines and uncertainties in patent opposition procedures at the European Patent Office (EPO) - Accelerating the timelines for pricing and reimbursement of generic and biosimilar medicines - Avoiding extreme pricing models such as tendering that lead to supply disruptions and may harm patients' health (acknowledged by the German government in Pharma Dialogue) - Prohibiting the linkage of intellectual property rights to marketing authorisations and price and reimbursement procedures. - Revising pharmacist remuneration by eliminating any distortion which causes a non-economically viable choice for pharmacists choosing generic medicines Regulatory efficiency The regulatory framework for medicines has continuously evolved over time.
+Increasing the use of generic and biosimilar medicines will not only provide additional savings, it is also the only way to ensure long-term sustainable generic and biosimilar medicines industries, necessary for continued benefits of competition in the pharmaceutical market. - Educating and informing healthcare professionals and patients about the quality, safety and efficacy of generic medicines and biosimilar medicines; - Supporting prescribing of generic and biosimilar medicines by introducing clinical guidelines and/or electronic prescribing systems that are properly enforced and positively incentivised; - Supporting prescribing of biosimilar medicines by implementing benefit sharing agreements, i.e. where the advantages of the use of biosimilar medicines are understood and shared among stakeholders - Reducing timelines and uncertainties in patent opposition procedures at the European Patent Office (EPO); - Accelerating the timelines for pricing and reimbursement of generic and biosimilar medicines; - Avoiding extreme pricing models such as tendering that lead to supply disruptions and may harm patients' health (acknowledged by the German government in Pharma Dialogue); - Allowing price differentiation between generic medicines and reference products in the retail market to ensure sustainable competition; - Prohibiting the linkage of intellectual property rights to marketing authorisations and price and reimbursement procedures; - Eliminating pharmacy remuneration models that influence the decision to dispense the most costeffective medicine (e.g. pharmacy remuneration based on percentage of the price of the medicine).
+Regulatory efficiency The regulatory framework for medicines has continuously evolved over time.
 This has enabled faster access to new medicines, both those for unmet medical conditions and high quality affordable generic and biosimilar alternatives.
 An efficient regulatory system is critical for timely access to medicines and there are opportunities for taking an ambitious approach to identify future improvements to benefit all stakeholders.
 Medicines for Europe supports high regulatory standards and a stringent marketing authorisation process but does not support the administrative burden on authorities and industries deviating resources from activities contributing to public health to an administrative workload without added value to public health protection.
 This drive for efficiency would be a win-win opportunity for both the pharmaceutical industry and regulators: lower costs and less burden.
 The Regulatory Efficiency Report (available here) is a source of proposals to optimise efficiency (short and long term).
 Priorities:

-- Optimisation of the regulatory processes (particularly Variations) by linking to the IT infrastructure and IT tools to avoid redundancies in the system; - Fact: 45% increase in the number of variations over the last 5 years; 45% increase of variations costs over the last 4 years. - Overcome R&D duplication by moving towards single development of generic/ biosimilar/ value added medicines; - Elimination of unethical repetition of the same studies for each jurisdiction; - Further improvement of the DCP and CP through more flexibility and work sharing.
+- Optimisation of the regulatory processes (particularly Variations) by linking to the IT infrastructure and IT tools to avoid redundancies in the system; - Overcome R&D duplication by moving towards single development of generic/ biosimilar/ value added medicines; - Elimination of unethical repetition of the same clinical studies for each jurisdiction; - Further improvement of the DCP and CP through more flexibility and work sharing.